dipaish/mysql-phpmyadmin-docker/workspace/inClassL1.md

 ## In-Class Task 1: Getting Started with Database

-You are required to complete the following tasks in-class on the same day.
-There is no need to submit these inclass tasks.

 1. Write a SQL statement to create a new database named fname_lname (replace fname and lname with your first and last name, respectively).

 2. Use the SHOW DATABASES; command to verify that the database has been created.